Falling Angel: Adaptations

 The book was adapted into a 1987 mystery-thriller film entitled Angel Heart starring Mickey Rourke, Robert De Niro, and Lisa Bonet.
+The film was written and directed by Alan Parker.
 It was also adapted into an opera by J. Mark Scearce to a libretto by Lucy Thurber.
 Titled Falling Angel, it premiered at the Brevard Music Center on June 30, 2016, after having initially been commissioned by the Center for Contemporary Opera in New York.
 The novel was serialized in digest version in Playboy magazine in 1978, winner of Playboy Editorial Award for Best Major Work.

+In May 2026, it was announced that HBO and A24 are developing a series, based on Falling Angel and the sequel Angel's Inferno (2020) by Hjortsberg, with Zac Efron attached to star and Zach Baylin serving as writer.
+Jonathan van Tulleken is expected to direct several episodes of the series.